PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/polynomial_chaos/01_functional_analysis.md

 $$

 for all $f, g \in \mathcal{L}^2(\Xi)$.
-It is easy to check the first three properties of an inner product as they stem from the linearity of the expectation operator
+The first three properties of an inner product follow from the linearity of the expectation operator.
 The fourth and fifth properties are a bit more involved and require some measure theory.

 ## Convergence, Cauchy Sequence, Completeness